COSMIC-SETI/cosmic-vla-automator/docs/vlass-automation.md

 ### 5.

-In 'easy mode', the automator deals with discrete recordings, each covering a transit equivalent to two beamwidths.
+In this 'easy mode', the automator deals with discrete recordings, each covering a transit equivalent to two beamwidths.
 Each of these discrete recordings is handled completely separately with a separate beamformer recipe file.
 After recording, processing (upchannelisation, beamforming, SETI search and cleanup)